-However, this strict measure of basic-level identification may not predict Stroop display effects because it underestimates children’s ability to identify these objects.
+However, this strict measure of basic-level identification may not predict Stroop item effects because it underestimates children’s ability to identify these objects.
 If 4-year-olds’ activation of real-world size information derives from basic-level identification,

 then the mistaken categorizations that are still consistent with the objects’ actual real-world sizes might contribute to a Size-Stroop effect, just as correct identification would.

-We then examined if Size-Stroop effects were larger when children could reliably identify any object within the correct size category.
-As before, we found that pairs of displays with objects whose sizes were well vs. poorly identified generated equivalent Size-Stroop effects than pairs of displays with objects whose sizes were well-identified (t(18)=-1.72, p = 0.103).
+We then examined if Size-Stroop effects were stronger when children could reliably identify any object within the correct size category.
+As before, we found that pairs of objects whose sizes were poorly identified generated equivalent Size-Stroop effects than pairs with objects whose sizes were well identified (t(18)=-1.72, p = 0.103).

-Taken together, these results suggest that adults and children show remarkable consistency in the pairs of big and small objects that generate Size-Stroop displays, and suggest that explicit recognition of these objects is not a major mediating factor in the Size-Stroop effect.
-We discuss possible shared mechanisms of the Size Stroop effect below.
+Taken together, these two analyses suggest that adults and children show remarkable consistency in the pairs of big and small objects that generate Size-Stroop effects, and that explicit recognition of these objects is not a major mediating factor in the Size-Stroop effect for children, as is the case for adults (Konkle & Oliva, 2012a; Long & Konkle, 2017).
+Taken with the recent visual search findings in preschoolers (Long et al, under review), these results thus support the hypothesis that preschoolers have abstracted the mid-level perceptual features that distinguish big from small objects, as classes, and that preschoolers automatically use these features to compute the real-world size of pictured objects.

 General Discussion

-Across two experiments, we found that preschoolers were impaired at making visual size judgments about depicted objects when their relative visual sizes were incongruent with their relative sizes in the real world.
-This effect was evident in preschoolers’ error patterns and reaction times: 3-year-olds and 4-year-olds made more errors on incongruent displays, and four-year-olds also took longer to make visual size judgments on incongruent displays.
-These results suggest that even though real-world size was task-irrelevant, it was automatically activated and interfered with preschoolers’ ability to make visual size judgments.
-As both infants and young children readily learn the average real-world sizes of object categories (Granrud et al. 1985; Gelman & Ebeling, 1989), it is possible that children first access a basic-level representation of an object kind (i.e., “couch”) and then subsequently activate information about its real-world size (i.e., “big”).
-The results of Experiment 3 suggest that this may not be the case for 4-year-olds.
-Pairs of pictured objects that were well recognized at the basic-level did not generate larger Size-Stroop effects than pairs of pictured objects that were poorly recognized at the basic-level.
-Rather, the same pairs of pictured objects that generated robust Size-Stroop effects in adults also did so in children, and several lines of evidence suggest that adults recover information about the real-world size of objects directly from mid-level perceptual features (Long et al, 2016; Long & Konkle, 2017).
-However, future studies that examine how children infer the sizes of unrecognizable objects or if children show the Size-Stroop effect for texforms will bear on this hypothesis.
+Across two experiments, we found that preschoolers were impaired at making visual size judgments about pictured objects when the relative sizes of the images was incongruent with their relative sizes in the real-world.
+This effect was evident in preschoolers’ error patterns and reaction times: 3- and 4-year-olds made more errors on incongruent displays, and four-year-olds also took longer to make visual size judgments on incongruent displays.
+In Experiment 3, we found that the same pairs of big and small objects generated stronger Size-Stroop effects in children and adults, regardless of how well children could identify these depicted objects.
+Thus, these results suggest preschoolers automatically activate real-world size information when they see pictured objects: Even though real-world size was task-irrelevant, it was automatically activated and interfered with preschoolers’ ability to make visual size judgments.

+How do children compute real-world size information?

+It could have been the case that preschoolers showed the Size Stroop effect, but that different pairs of big and small objects generated stronger Size Stroop effects in adults and children.
+Instead, we found a convergence in Stroop item effects across adults and children.
+Thus, these results provide indirect evidence that children, just like adults, use mid-level perceptual features to directly infer the real-world sizes of objects (Long et al, 2016; Long & Konkle, 2017).